ibm-cloud-docs/FileStorage/how-to-create-duplicate-volume.md

 # Creating and managing independent duplicate volumes
 {: #duplicatevolume}

-You can create a duplicate of an existing {{site.data.keyword.cloud}} {{site.data.keyword.filestorage_full}}.
+You can create a duplicate of an existing {{site.data.keyword.filestorage_full}}.
 The duplicate volume inherits the capacity and performance options of the original volume by default and has a copy of the data up to the point-in-time of a snapshot.
 The duplicate volume is completely independent from the original volume.
 {: shortdesc}

 Because the duplicate is based on the data in a point-in-time snapshot, snapshot space is required on the original volume before you can create a duplicate.
 To learn more about snapshots and how to order snapshot space, refer to [Snapshot documentation](/docs/FileStorage?topic=FileStorage-snapshots).